dlotterman/metal_code_snippets/documentation_stage/virtual_circuit_availability/equinix_metal_fabric_vcs_availability.md

         - The OS of the `metal_router_01` instance has been configured with an IP in the private address space that will act as the Default Gateway for other Metal instances in this deployment model.
           - `192.168.200.1` in this documentation / diagram

-3. #### Customer has configured Fabric
+3. #### Scenario #1: Customer has configured Fabric

   - Customer has "activated" their [Fabric account](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/getting-started/Fabric-getting-started.htm) and provisioned all physical infrastructure
-  - The switch in [*Step 1*](#Scenario #1: Customer has configured Metal) is connected to the [Equinix Fabric via cross-connect](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/Fabric-landing-main.htm) and [Fabric Ports](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/ports/Fabric-port-details.htm)
+  - The switch in [*Step 1*](https://github.com/dlotterman/metal_code_snippets/blob/main/documentation_stage/virtual_circuit_availability/equinix_metal_fabric_vcs_availability.md#scenario-1-customer-has-configured-colocation) is connected to the [Equinix Fabric via cross-connect](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/Fabric-landing-main.htm) and [Fabric Ports](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/ports/Fabric-port-details.htm)

   - Customer has initiated a the request of a [*"Shared Ports"*](https://metal.equinix.com/developers/docs/equinix-interconnect/interconnection-model/) connection from the [Metal Connections](https://metal.equinix.com/developers/docs/equinix-interconnect/introduction/) page
       - This virtual circuit is ordered **WITHOUT** redundancy, that is the checkbox for "Redundant Connection" is left unchecked
   - Customer has recorded the token they are presented by the Metal platform
   - Customer has completed the provisioning of the Virtual Circuit via Equinix Fabric
-  - This virtual circuit is completed with the "Fabric Ports" associated with [Step 1](#Customer has configured Colocation) of this [scenario as the A-side](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/layer-2/Fabric-layer-2-connections.htm)
+  - This virtual circuit is completed with the "Fabric Ports" associated with [Step 1](https://github.com/dlotterman/metal_code_snippets/blob/main/documentation_stage/virtual_circuit_availability/equinix_metal_fabric_vcs_availability.md#scenario-1-customer-has-configured-colocation) of this [scenario as the A-side](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/layer-2/Fabric-layer-2-connections.htm)

-4. #### Customer has configured A & Z-Side of Virtual Circuit
+4. #### Scenario #1: Customer has configured A & Z-Side of Virtual Circuit
-  - The switch associated with the [*1st Step*](#Customer has configured Colocation) have been configured to receive the VLAN carried by the virtual circuit as configured in the provisioned of the Virtual Circuit VLANID
+  - The switch associated with the [*1st Step*](https://github.com/dlotterman/metal_code_snippets/blob/main/documentation_stage/virtual_circuit_availability/equinix_metal_fabric_vcs_availability.md#scenario-1-customer-has-configured-colocation) have been configured to receive the VLAN carried by the virtual circuit as configured in the provisioned of the Virtual Circuit VLANID
   - Customer has tied the [Virtual Circuit to the Equinix Metal VLAN](https://metal.equinix.com/developers/docs/equinix-interconnect/interconnection-model/)
         - Where the Metal VLAN is the `metal_to_virtual_circuit_vlan_0001` VLAN referenced in the [*2nd Step*](# Customer has configured Metal)
   - Customer has configured the Metal `metal_router_01` instance and their 1x physical switch in such a way as they are informed of each others network availability, such that they will pass traffic between each other for the private networks behind them
   - The expectation is this would be done with something like BGP, but is open to customer implementation choice

-5. #### Customer has configured route advertisement
+5. #### Scenario #1: Customer has configured route advertisement
 - **The OS of the `metal_router_01` instance has been configured with [bird](https://bird.network.cz/) (or other BGP or routing advertisement mechanism)**
     - **bird has been configured in such a way as the  `metal_router_01` instance is peering with the `colo_switch_01` switch across the virtual circuit VLAN, announcing the private networks of each side to one another**